 - Depreciation for parts made up of rubber, nylon or the tubes, batteries, plastic parts as well as tyres is 50%

 - Metal parts- as per the depreciation mentioned in the policy

 For the complete list, please refer to your policy document and the guidelines given.

 Insured Declared Value

-Insured Declared Value (IDV) plays a very crucial role when it comes to deciding the premium for your two wheeler insurance policy.
-On the basis of that, the sum insured is fixed.
-The IDV is evaluated depending upon the market value i.e. the selling price of the two-wheeler brand.
+Insured Declared Value (IDV) plays a very crucial role when it comes to deciding the premium for two wheeler insurance policy.
+IDV in two wheeler insurance is the current market value of the vehicle, the basis of, which the sum insured is fixed.
 Apart from that, the costs of side accessories and other parts are considered.

 Here are other essential pointers to remember: